markthomas93/2013-Sep-HR-ML-sprint/README.md

   * Percent of people who survived by class
   * Percent of people who survived by age
   * Any other information you think may be relevant or that will help you understand the data
+* Feel free to make submissions to Kaggle to compare your results!

 ##### Using the Rattle library for R
 * [This is a nice short overview on Rattle](http://onepager.togaware.com/StartO.pdf)